Hujing91/dots/README.md

-# Flake on fresh install
+# Flake on fresh NixOS install
 - Boot into ISO
 - In terminal:
   - $ sudo su